Abizern/nscnlon/content/nscoder-night-london.md

----
++++
-title: "NSCoder Night London"
+title = "NSCoder Night London" draft = false
-date: "2018-03-19"
----
++++

 A monthly get together for iOS, macOS, tvOS, watchOS developers in London.
-We cater for Swift and Objective-C. No judgment.
+We cater for Swift and Objective-C developers.
+There is no judgment here.

 We usually meet on the third Tuesday of the month, and have been doing so since September 2009.